jeg338/kniffin_website_v3/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref #"uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-The Cornell Sports Research Conference (CSRC) will take place Friday, April 28, 2022 from 12:00 pm - 2:00 pm EST in the Duffield Atrium at Cornell University.
+The **1st Annual Cornell Sports Research Conference (CSRC)** will take place Friday, April 28, 2023 from 12:00 pm - 2:00 pm EST in the Duffield Atrium at Cornell University.

+Posters featuring research by Cornell undergraduate and graduate students will be the main component of this year's conference.

+Topics can range widely, addressing areas such as Sports Analytics, the Sports Industry, or the role of Sport in Society.
+The conference is intended to be very interdisciplinary and engage students and faculty-advisors from across the University.
 The conference is FREE to Cornell University community members.
-Food and drink will also be conference attendees.
+Food and drink will also be free for the first 80 conference attendees.